florianmaxim/XGold/README.md

 #status

 -24/6/17:
 works with data from remote api (etherchain)
 (meaning purchasing not possible)

 works with data from metamask
-(data needs to be sorted for diamond square)
+(INCOMING DATA IS NOT SORTED data needs to be sorted for diamond square)

 works with data from local running node
-(data needs to be sorted for diamond square)
+(INCOMING DATA IS NOT SORTED data needs to be sorted for diamond square)

 ![Gold](stills/1.png)